-Writing and Mathematics Requirements (State Board of Education Rule 6A-10.30 - Gordon Rule)

-The state of Florida requires all students pursuing an associate in arts degree to complete coursework that includes a specified amount of writing (24,000 words) and mathematics.
+Writing and Mathematics Requirements (State Board of Education Rule 6A-10.30 - Gordon Rule) The state of Florida requires all students pursuing an associate in arts degree to complete coursework that includes a specified amount of writing (24,000 words) and mathematics.
 Florida College has adopted the Gordon Rule as a requirement for all graduates at both the associate and baccalaureate level as part of its general education core.

 Writing: Florida College has distributed the writing requirement throughout its general education core as follows: 12,000 words shall be completed in the two English composition courses, ENC 1101, Freshman Composition I and ENC 1102, Freshman Composition II.
-The remaining 12,000 words are distributed in the behavioral/social science, foreign language, and humanities courses.
+The remaining 12,000 words are distributed in the behavioral/social science, foreign language, and humanities courses. (grades of C or better required)

-Mathematics: Students must complete six semester hours of mathematics coursework at the level of college algebra or higher.
+Mathematics: Students must complete six semester hours of mathematics coursework at the level of college algebra or higher. (grades of C or better required)